daipe-ai/databricks-bundle/docs/function-based-notebooks.md

-## Writing functional pipelines
+## Writing function-based notebooks

-This bundle allows you to write functional pipelines, that provides the same user-experience as if you code without any functions.
+This bundle allows you to write function-based notebooks, that provides the same user-experience as if you code without any functions.
 Just write the function, annotate it with a proper decorator and run the cell.

-There are **4 types of pipeline functions**:
+There are **4 types of notebook functions**:

 `@dataFrameLoader` - loads some Spark dataframe (from Hive table, csv, ...) and returns it